 In 2003 a FedEx MD-10 crash landed in Memphis when the first officer de-crabbed at the appropriate time and then removed all sideslip controls prior to touchdown.
 I believe the subsequent aircraft drift caused her to freeze at the controls and forget to flare.
 The very hard impact was made with the aircraft in a 6° crab, causing the right landing gear to collapse.
 The aircraft was destroyed, there were two injuries, no fatalities.

 More about this: Federal Express 647.

-A Boeing 707 Perspective from Barry Schiff
+A Boeing 707 perspective from Barry Schiff

-During my five years flying the Boeing 707, landing in anything but a sideslide was considered heresey.
+During my five years flying the Boeing 707, landing in anything but a sideslide was considered hearsay.
 Of course that made for some sporting crosswind landings but my technique was to fly the airplane onto the runway and eliminate hovering over the runway while letting the wind drift me or risking an engine pod or flap.
 Barry Schiff's method is an optimal de-crab and looks brilliant.
 If, like me, you prefer to fly the airplane onto the runway rather than flare to zero inches, the method works very well so long as you err on the side to early rather than late.

 The kickout method

 Barry Schiff has been flying for 49 years.
 He retired as a captain from TWA in 1998.

 The first jet airplane I flew was a TWA Boeing 707-100, an ancient model that was pure turbojet (not turbofan) with water injection to boost takeoff performance.
 We called it the Water Wagon.